GNG2101-D4/Auto-Notes-Transcriber/README.md

 This uses [pyinstaller](https://github.com/pyinstaller/pyinstaller) to create a stand-alone executable of convert.py

-Similar to installation this should work without issues on MACOS.
+Similar to installation this should work without issues on MacOS.